Haoming99/DiffGrasp/README.md

 ## Implementation of Real-world Grasping using Kinova Gen3

 Open four separate terminals and enter the commands below.
-The partial, complete point clouds, and the generated grasp poses will be stored in `DiffGrasp/tmp_data`.
+The partial, complete point clouds, meshes, and the generated grasp poses will be stored in `DiffGrasp/tmp_data`.

 1. **Kortex Driver**:
     ```bash